kubedb/docs/docs/guides/singlestore/backup/kubestash/logical/index.md

 namespace/demo created
 ```

-> **Note:** YAML files used in this tutorial are stored in [docs/guides/mysql/backup/kubestash/logical/examples](docs/guides/mysql/backup/kubestash/logical/examples) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.
+> **Note:** YAML files used in this tutorial are stored in [docs/guides/singlestore/backup/kubestash/logical/examples](docs/guides/singlestore/backup/kubestash/logical/examples) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.

 ## Backup SingleStore

-KubeStash supports backups for `MySQL` instances across different configurations, including Standalone, and Cluster setups.
+KubeStash supports backups for `SingleStore` instances across different configurations, including Standalone, and Cluster setups.
 In this demonstration, we'll focus on a `SingleStore` database using Clustering mode.
 The backup and restore process is similar for Standalone and Cluster configurations as well.

 This section will demonstrate how to backup a `SingleStore` database.
 Here, we are going to deploy a `SingleStore` database using KubeDB.
 Then, we are going to backup this database into a `GCS` bucket.
 Finally, we are going to restore the backup up data into another `SingleStore` database.